Ch4ndelier/LSTM_Zero_Velocity_classification/README.md

 # Scripts

-* process_data_path.py:Generates the data used in LSTM training
+* process_data_path.py: Generates the data used in LSTM training